(PHS - click to enlarge)

 Classmates' information

-Here is a list of the people in the PHS class of 1966 and some additional information.
+Here is a list of the people in my graduating class in 1966.
 Please contact me with any updates you want to make.

 I am trying to present the info in a way that won't violate your privacy or get you spammed.